MarkusG/setter/notes.md

 I was going to make the edge color detection use the distance function as well, but it seems like thresholding actually works better in that context, so I'll keep it.

+I'm calling the CV part of the project here.
+The only significant inconsistency is in shape recognition, and it's minimal, especially with proper framing and reduced camera shake.
+Now all that's left is to pick out which subsets of cards form sets.